-Children at risk of harming themselves or others are placed on safety precautions as soon as they enter the hospital.
-These safety rules remain in place throughout the child’s hospital stay.
-They are designed to promote a safe place for all patients, for you and for our staff while your child is in the hospital.
+Patients at risk of harming themselves or others are placed on safety precautions as soon as they enter the hospital.
+These safety rules are in place during the entire hospital stay but may change over time based on how your child is doing.
+They are designed to promote a safe place for all patients, for you and for our staff while in the hospital.

 What Happens Next